mlua-rs/rlua/README.md

 panic.

-`rlua` should also be panic safe in another way as well, which is that any `Lua` instances or handles should remain usable after a user triggered panic, and such panics should not break internal invariants or leak Lua stack space.
+`rlua` should also be panic safe in another way as well, which is that any `Lua` instances or handles should remain usable after a user generated panic, and such panics should not break internal invariants or leak Lua stack space.
 This is mostly important to safely use `rlua` types in Drop impls, as you should not be using panics for general error handling.